I’ve been a puppet, a pauper, a pirate,

 “That’s Life“, track #32 on the album Sinatra: New York.
 Written by Dean Kay and Kelly L. Gordon

 For most of the last 25 years I have been a graphic designer and design monkey.
-For the last 13 years, I have (most importantly) been a husband and father of two; by far my most significant accomplishments.
+For the last 15 years or so, I have (most importantly) been a husband and then father of two; by far my most significant accomplishments.
 I have also been a home owner in NYC and a DIYer forced to creatively repair and remodel small but relatively expensive (to the rest of the country) spaces usually on a budget that required ingenuity and perseverance.

 I awoke politically about 15 years ago.
 I owe my civic-mindedness to George W. Bush, and the Supreme Court and the news media that played a role in the selection of 2000.
 Every two years at the minimum, I proudly volunteer and do some footwork and advocacy for someone or some cause.